goadesign/goa.design/content/design/overview.md

 ```

 goa provides response templates for all standard HTTP code that define the status so that it is not
 required to define templates for the simple case.
-The name of the built-int templates match the name
+The name of the built-in templates match the name
 of the corresponding HTTP status code.
 For example:

 ```go